 PsychologyOffice: ART 317

 Graduate student supervisor.
-Considering graduate students (both streams) for 2023-2024.
+Will consider Psychology graduate students for September 2024 intake.

 Interpersonal impressions; accuracy and bias; well-being; social relationships.

 Dr. Lauren Human is an Associate Professor of Psychology and Principal’s Research Chair at the University of British Columbia (Okanagan), where she directs the Social Interaction and Perception Lab.
 Dr. Human completed her PhD in social and personality psychology at the University of British Columbia in Vancouver.
 She then completed a postdoctoral fellowship in social and health psychology at the University of California, San Francisco.
 Prior to coming to UBCO, Dr. Human was faculty at McGill University.

 How does the way we see and are seen by others relate to our psychological and social well-being?
 Our lab examines the causes and consequences of accurate and biased interpersonal impressions, with a focus on the role of well-being.
 We examine a range of social contexts, from first impressions to close relationships, and take a multi-method approach, integrating lab-based experimental studies and real-world naturalistic designs.

 Selected Publications & Presentations